processing/p5.js-web-editor/developer_docs/public_api_proposed.md

 # Proposed Public API extensions

 This describes proposed extensions to the Public API.
-None of these extensions is confirmed but is recorded here for reference and discussion.
+None of these extensions are confirmed, but they are recorded here for reference and discussion.

 Refer to [Public API](./public_api.md) for the current version of the API.